-Rob Black was the Chief Executive Officer of the Rural Ontario Institute (ROI).
-He is a speaker, trainer and workshop leader and has worked in the rural, agricultural and leadership arenas for much of his working career.
+The Honourable Rob Black has worked in the rural, agricultural, and leadership arenas for much of his working career.

-Rob and his wife Julie live north of Fergus and have four grown children and one grandson.
+Rob and his wife Julie live north of Fergus and have four grown children and two grandsons.

 |2020.07.27 – 12:53|

 Temporary Foreign Workers

 ||2020.06.26 – 09:07|